 Huson is a tiny town located in the state of Montana.
 With a population of 256 people and just one neighborhood, Huson is the 136th largest community in Montana.

-When you are in Huson, you'll notice that it is more blue-collar than most other communities in America.
-77.27% of Huson’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Huson is a blue-collar town, with 77.27% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Huson is a town of construction workers and builders, service providers, and sales and office workers.
 There are especially a lot of people living in Huson who work in personal care services (13.64%), law enforcement and fire fighting (9.09%), and office and administrative support (0.00%).

 The town is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Huson has relatively fewer families with younger children, and/or college students.
 Combined, this makes Huson a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.

-Huson is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Huson doesn't have a public transportation system that people use for their commute.

 Huson ranks among the bottom of the nation in terms of college education compared to other cities and towns: only 0.00% of people over 25 have a college degree.